 The economy of Huntsville is driven by a dynamic mix of private and public industry sectors including aerospace, defense, technology, and education.
 As an extra bonus for rental property investors, Alabama A&M and the University of Alabama in Huntsville supply a steady stream of students looking for off-campus housing paid for by their parents.

-The rising job and population growth of Huntsville combined with a low cost of living and a high quality of life help explain why the Huntsville real estate market might continue to be an attractive investment in 2020.
+The strong job and population growth of Huntsville combined with a low cost of living and a high quality of life help explain why the Huntsville real estate market will likely continue to be a good investment in 2021.

 The Huntsville Real-Time News describes Huntsville as Alabama’s juggernaut city.
 But there's a lot more behind the steady 10-year rise in population than first meets the eye.